 Vocation Across Campus

 The NetVUE Staff Seminar “Vocation Across Campus: Supporting Students’ Search for Meaning” is open to full-time staff members—in any division—at the assistant director or director level or the equivalent.
-One of the most promising ways that staff can serve their students is to guide them into an exploration of their many callings in life.
 Participants will have the opportunity to learn more about vocation and its importance for undergraduate students, to develop or revise programming or initiatives to support vocational exploration, and to cultivate a broader network of colleagues committed to supporting students’ work in this area.
-The 5-day seminar will take place June 2025 in the central part of the country; all participant expenses are paid, including a generous travel reimbursement.
+The seminar takes place in June at a location in the central part of the country; all participant expenses are paid, including a travel stipend.

 Enhancing Vocational Exploration

-The “Enhancing Vocational Exploration Seminar” is for those serving on the faculty or staff at institutions that are members of its Network for Vocation in Undergraduate Education (NetVUE).
+The “Enhancing Vocational Exploration” Seminar is open to faculty members and staff at NetVUE member institutions.
 The seminar is designed to bring together a small group of educators who seek to contribute to the growing national conversation about vocation and calling.
 Participants in this seminar will bring to the table their experiences with vocation on their own campuses, whether in teaching, research, writing, service, or inter-office cooperation.
-Any member of the staff or faculty at a NetVUE member institution is eligible to be nominated for the seminar.
 The typical nominee will have some experience of vocational reflection—whether through classroom teaching, working with students outside of the classroom setting, reading and writing about vocation, or some form of institutional leadership around vocation.
+The seminar takes place in June at a location in the central part of the country; all participant expenses are paid, including a travel stipend.

 Institutional Leadership for Vocation